DataDog/documentation/content/en/data_jobs/databricks.md

 ## Validation

-In Datadog, visit the [Data Jobs Monitoring][6] page to see a list of all your Databricks jobs.
+In Datadog, view the [Data Jobs Monitoring][6] page to see a list of all your Databricks jobs.

 ## Further Reading